Quickstart: Run end-to-end tests at scale with Microsoft Playwright Testing Preview

 Caution

-Run a full test suite at scale
+Run a full test suite with the service

 Now that you've validated that you can run a single test with Microsoft Playwright Testing, you can run a full Playwright test suite at scale.